-1. Number and extent of rills: None.
-2. Presence of water flow patterns: None.
-3. Number and height of erosional pedestals or terracettes: None.
+ndicators 1.
+Number and extent of rills: None.
+2. Presence of water flow patterns: Few water flow pattens are normal for this site due to landscape position and slopes.
+3. Number and height of erosional pedestals or terracettes: Pedestals would have been uncommon for this site.
 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Less than five percent bare ground.
 5. Number of gullies and erosion associated with gullies: None.
 6. Extent of wind scoured, blowouts and/or depositional areas: None.

-7. Amount of litter movement (describe size and distance expected to travel): Small-to-medium sized litter may move
+7. Amount of litter movement (describe size and distance expected to travel): Small-to-medium sized litter may move short distances during intense storms.

 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
 Soil stability class range is expected to be 4 to 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface horizons are 0 to 12 inches thick; light brownish gray (10YR 6/2) loamy fine sand or fine sandy loam; weak, fine subangular blocky structure; abrubt smooth boundary; SOM is less than three percent.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface struture is 6 to 12 inches thick with colors ranging from very dark gray to pale brown with subangular blocky structure.
+SOM is less than three percent.
 10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: A high canopy cover of bunch, rhizomatous, and stoliniferous grasses will help minimize runoff and maximize infiltration.
 Grasses should comprise approximately 90 percent of total annual production by weight.
-Shrubs will comprise about 0 to 5 percent by weight.
+Shrubs will comprise about five percent by weight.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Midgrasses Sub-dominant: Mid/Tallgrasses Mid/Shortgrasses Grasslikes Forbs Shrubs/Vines Trees Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Potential for 5 to 15 percent plant mortality of perrenial bunchgrasses during extreme drought.
-14. Average percent litter cover (%) and depth ( in): Litter is primarily herbaceous.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 2,000 to 4,000 pounds per acre.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Perennial Midgrasses > Perennial Tall/Midgrasses >> Sub-dominant: Perennial Shortgrasses > Forbs > Shrubs > Trees Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Potential for 5 to 15 percent plant mortality of perennial bunchgrasses during extreme drought 14.
+Average percent litter cover (%) and depth (in): 5 to 15 percent litter cover.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1,700 to 4,200 pounds per acre.
 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Mesquite, huisache, Bermudagrass and Kleberg bluestem are common invaders.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Cenizo, blackbrush, guajillo, mesquite, Old World bluestems, and buffelgrass.

-Perennial plant reproductive capability: All species should be capable of reproducing, except during periods of prolonged drought conditions.
+17. Perennial plant reproductive capability: All species should be capable of reproducing.